Connecting a Sylvac Dial Gauge or Digital Indicator

 - For more dial gauges, or channels of data, you will need the Windmill software package which costs just £50.
 The Windmill Logger will regularly save data from many channels at differing intervals.
 More on Logger…

 - With Logger you can import data after collection has finished into Excel.
 Alternatively, you can collect data with Excel in real-time.
 If you have the basic Windmill package you can do this via DDE.
-If you have the enhanced Windmill package you can instead use our Real Time Data Server.

 More about the COM Port Settings